aditya-dhoble/aditya-dhoble/README.md

 - 🔭 I’m budding Software developer based out of Maharashtra
 - 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on fronend development projects
+- 👯 I’m looking to collaborate on frontend projects
 - 💬 Ask me about anything you want to
 - 📫 How to reach me:
 - 😄 Pronouns: he/him